-- The high school instructor will receive information from Hawkeye Community College including the concurrent instructor application and a request for a resume and college transcripts.
-The application process begins by filling out the Inquiry Google Form and attaching your unofficial transcripts and updated resume. - The NACEP Coordinator will provide the appropriate Dean with the completed materials by July 15.
-The Dean's office will prepare a timely written reply indicating whether the instructor meets the qualifications to teach the class. - The NACEP Coordinator will inform the district's administration of the decision by August 1.
-If the high school instructor is approved, the instructor must submit official college transcripts prior to the beginning of the course. - The NACEP Coordinator and the designated Faculty Liaison will communicate with the high school instructor prior to the beginning of the semester regarding course syllabi, textbook requirements, grading systems, important dates, library resources, online resources and professional development requirements.
+- The high school instructor will receive information from Hawkeye Community College discussing the credentialing process.
+The application process begins by filling out the Inquiry Google Form and attaching or emailing your unofficial transcripts and updated resume. - A High School Partnerships representative will provide the appropriate Dean with the completed materials by July 15.
+The Dean's office will prepare a timely written reply indicating whether the instructor meets the qualifications to teach the class. - The High School Partnerships Representative will inform the district's administration of the decision by August 1.
+If the high school instructor is approved, the instructor must submit all official college transcripts prior to the beginning of the course. - The High School Partnerships representative and the designated Faculty Liaison will communicate with the high school instructor prior to the beginning of the semester regarding course syllabi, textbook requirements, grading systems, important dates, library resources, online resources and professional development requirements.
 See Orientation (pg.
 11) for more information.